techidaily/site-win11-tips/source/_posts/rectifying-the-application-could-not-load-qt-plugin-error.md

 ![sfc-scan-1-1](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/sfc-scan-1-1.jpg)

- If the System File Checker didn’t fix the problem, there are[more built-in tools to repair corrupt Windows files](https://www.makeuseof.com/windows-built-in-repair-tools/) .
+ If the System File Checker didn’t fix the problem, there are [more built-in tools to repair corrupt Windows files](https://www.makeuseof.com/windows-built-in-repair-tools/) .

 ## 3\.
 Perform a Clean Boot